sunilbohra-projects/basic-assessment/README.md

 # basic-assessment

-This MicroService exposes  operations forr getting countries, leagues, teams, standings.
+This MicroService exposes  operations for getting countries, leagues, teams, standings.

 To start the service as a docker, please follow the below steps: